cameroncuster/caffe_assessment/README.md

 2. 1 day to make and run test suite
-- cloning the application and making the tests passes is a well-documented process which can be completed in under an hour on most of the platforms because the installing and build process is documented
+- cloning the application and making the tests passes is a well-documented process which can be completed in under an hour on most of the platforms because the installing and build process is documented making the tests is as simple as

+---
+% make runtest
+---

 3. 1 week to integrate with my application
 - I would estimate with accuracy and precision that (depending on the project)